-I coach and provide counselling to adults (18+), and I don’t limit the age of clients I coach.
+I coach and provide counselling to adults and adolescents (Working With Children Check Number: WWC1813899E).
 Most of my clients are between their 20s and 40s.

 Do you offer free discovery calls or sessions?

 After the first session, why do I need to book a minimum of three sessions?

 Change happens over time, not overnight; it’s a process.
 I found that a minimum of three sessions is needed to establish a therapeutic alliance and produce lasting results in your life.

 What are your fees?

 Please refer to my fees page here.

 Yes, for some, it is.
 Talk to your accountant or employer to find out if you are eligible.

 How can I participate in one of your workshops?